-There is a lot of misinformation out there about CBD and the other less famous cannabinoids.
+There is a lot of misinformation out there about CBD oil tinctures.
 At GreenBox, our mission is to lead with science based education and dispel that misinformation.
 We want to help consumers understand not only what they are purchasing but also why it matters.
 In this first ever entry of the “Hemp Lab Series with Drew Ford”, we demystify what the Certificate of Analysis (CoA) is, and why it matters.

 We are proud to say that Drew Ford is our Cannabinoids Expert and he is a member of the GreenBox Advisory Board.
 Drew is also the Chief Science Officer at Kase Manufacturing, a leading hemp and cannabis extraction lab based in California.
 Kase co-manufacture for the likes of the Stanley Brothers and Select.
 Recently, the team also launched their own brand, Cerious, which is creating a significant buzz in California right now.
 Drew has a Bachelor of Science in Chemical Engineering and specialises in design, manufacturing process, extraction, refinement and safety standard procedures.

 We caught up with Drew this week to get the facts on the Certificate of Analysis.
 The key takeaways from the interview are as follows: